francoisdevlin/devlinsf-clojure-utils/docs/sql-utils.markdown

 	`Find a record with (city='Philadelphia' OR city='Washington DC') AND job='software nerd'`

-* IN is functional equivalent to OR in this case.
+* IN is functionally equivalent to OR in this case.

 As such, I've decided to implement AND & IN, but not OR.
 Like I said, this covers 99% of what I do.
 I'll gladly look at any reasonable patches to add OR functionality.